falcon-computing/genome-release/docs/aws/README.md

    human_g1k_v37.fasta.sa
   ```

+NOTE: User can upload easily other reference files using aws commands such as cp and sync.

 ## Run Pipeline
 For testing purposes, a BASH script with a mock pipeline is provided in this instance:
    ```